avtraino/rmDropboxIcon/README.md

 *In a normal Finder window

 The `Icon?` file appears:
-  -__When viewing the Dropbox folder as a Stack in the Dock__ -In the terminal (ls output)
+- __When viewing the Dropbox folder as a Stack in the Dock__
+- In the terminal (ls output)
-  -In a Finder window showing hidden files
+- In a Finder window showing hidden files

 ## Instructions